Melbourne Cup Betting, Tips, Odds, Horses & More 2025

 Annually, on the first Tuesday of November, Melbourne stands still for the renowned Melbourne Cup.
 Fondly dubbed “the race that stops a nation”, thanks to the nationwide attention it garners, this event is deeply rooted in Australian culture.
 The race takes place in one of the biggest horse racing carnivals of the year, the Spring Racing Carnival.

 It stands as one of the most prestigious and celebrated horse races globally, drawing immense interest from those seeking Melbourne Cup tips and betting opportunities.
-This year, it ups the ante with an even richer prize purse, boasting over $8 million.
+With a mammoth $8 million worth of prize money up for grabs, it’s not just the prestige the runners are chasing!

 While the Melbourne Cup is the biggest race of them all, if you’ve found you’d like to learn more about some of the other races on the Australian horse racing calendar, make sure you check out our Group One races list.
 We’ve got all the details you need on all the key races every year!